nevmenandr/vindolanda/manuscript.md

 > Its basic and original form is the capital font (lat. *caitalis* -- large, main, solid), also called majusculus (lat. *majusculis* -- somewhat larger), because it consists exclusively of capital (large) letters.
 An inscription made by majusculus is placed strictly between two horizontals, without a single line going beyond the line formed by them.
 > Majuscule is, first of all, the font of solemn writings carved on columns, triumphal arches and walls. (...)
 Its technology (...) is careful slow carving in a stone slab along a predetermined contour. (...)
 He is clear, harmonious and stately. (...)
 Another variant of the handwritten Latin writing was cursive (lat. currêre -- to run; running, means slanted).
 In cursive, letters were simplified, joined together, and lost some details.
 Quickness was achieved at the cost of loss: clarity, clarity, beauty suffered.
 Therefore, italics (in its various forms) was used only for business records and letters.

-Vindolanda returns clarity and precision of Greek writings to Roman cursive.
+Vindolanda returns clarity and precision of Greek writings to Roman cursive [@isbn:0521364736].

 Thus, it is not necessary to appeal to modernity to justify the need for this typeface.